jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-2/index.md

 <figcaption>Toggles to control 'Add to library' features</figcaption>
 </figure>
 </aside>
 Coming from Spotify, it's easy to assume the _library_ is just an arbitrary list of songs you might have "Liked" or added to playlists in the past.
-In fact, in Apple Music, there are settings to make it behave the same way:
+In fact, in AM, there are settings to make it behave the same way:

 {% alert(caution=true,text="hello") %}
 The Library is _**not**_ just some arbitrary list.